Trump says he took the Fifth in NY civil investigation

 People are also reading…

-As vociferous as Trump has been in defending himself in written statements and on the rally stage, legal experts say the same strategy could have backfired in a deposition setting because anything he says could potentially be used in the parallel criminal investigation pursued by the Manhattan district attorney.
+As vociferous as Trump has been in defending himself in written statements and on the rally stage, legal experts said answering questions in a deposition was risky because anything he said could potentially be used against him in a parallel criminal investigation by the Manhattan district attorney.
+The Fifth Amendment protects people from being compelled to be a witness against themselves in a criminal case.

 Messages seeking comment were left with James’ office.

-The civil investigation, led by state Attorney General Letitia James, involves allegations that Trump’s company, the Trump Organization, misstated the value of prized assets like golf courses and skyscrapers, misleading lenders and tax authorities.
+New York's investigation, led by James, involves allegations that Trump’s company, the Trump Organization, misled lenders and tax authorities about the value of prized assets like golf courses and skyscrapers.

 “My great company, and myself, are being attacked from all sides," Trump wrote beforehand on Truth Social, the social media platform he founded.
 "Banana Republic!”

-In May, James' office said that it was nearing the end of its probe and that investigators had amassed substantial evidence that could support legal action against Trump, his company or both.
-The Republican's deposition — a legal term for sworn testimony that’s not given in court — was one of the few remaining missing pieces, the attorney general’s office said.
+In May, James' office said that it was nearing the end of an investigation against Trump, his company or both.
+The Republican's deposition — a legal term for sworn testimony that’s not given in court — was one of the few remaining missing pieces.

+Once the investigation wraps up, the attorney general could decide to bring a lawsuit seeking financial penalties against Trump or his company, or even a ban on them being involved in certain types of businesses.

 Two of Trump’s adult children, Donald Jr. and Ivanka, testified in recent days, two people familiar with the matter said.
 The people were not authorized to speak publicly and did so on condition of anonymity.
 It's unclear whether they invoked the Fifth Amendment during their depositions.
 When their brother Eric Trump sat for a deposition in the same investigation in 2020, he invoked the Fifth more than 500 times, according to court papers.